Home » Recipe Index » Recipes » Tomato and Egg Stir Fry (Chinese Tomato Egg Recipe 番茄炒蛋)

 Photo collage of preparing the tomato and eggs before stir frying.

 STEP 1.
 Cut the tomatoes into small wedges (Images 1, 2).
 Crack the eggs into a bowl and whisk until frothy (Image 3).
-For extra flavor, you can add a pinch of salt, pepper, and a splash of Shaoxing wine to the eggs—but this is totally optional.
+For extra flavor, you can add a pinch of salt, pepper, and a splash of Shaoxing wine to the eggs, but this is completely optional.
 I usually keep the eggs plain to let the savory tomato sauce shine through.

 STEP 2.
-Heat your wok over medium heat.
-Add a bit of cooking oil (Image 4).
+Heat a wok over medium heat and add a bit of cooking oil (Image 4).

 Photo collage of making the scrambled eggs and stir frying the tomatoes.

 STEP 3.
 Pour in the beaten eggs.
-Let them set slightly before scrambling.
-If you prefer larger curds (a signature texture in Chinese scrambled eggs and tomato), stir gently and not too often.
-Once the eggs are just set and still soft, remove and set aside (Image 6).
+Let them set slightly before gently scrambling.
+If you prefer larger, softer curds (a signature texture in Chinese tomato and egg stir fry) stir slowly and not too often.
+Once the eggs are just set but still soft, remove them from the wok and set aside (Images 5, 6).

 STEP 4.
-In the same wok, add a bit more oil and toss in the chopped tomatoes (Images 7, 8).
-Turn the heat to high and stir-fry for about 2 minutes until the tomatoes start to break down.
+In the same wok, add a little more oil if needed, then toss in the chopped tomatoes (Images 7, 8).
+Turn the heat to high and stir-fry for about 2 minutes until the tomatoes start to soften and release their juices.

 Photo collage of mixing the tomatoes and scrambled eggs in the wok.

 STEP 5.
-Add sugar and tomato sauce (Images 9, 10), then season with salt, mushroom powder, and a splash of water or chicken broth to create a flavorful sauce.
-Let it simmer for a minute or so until slightly thickened.
-This gives the dish that signature saucy texture you’ll find in authentic fan qie chao dan.
+Add sugar and tomato sauce (Images 9, 10), then season with salt, mushroom powder, and a splash of water or chicken broth.
+Let the tomatoes simmer briefly until the sauce thickens slightly.
+This creates the signature saucy texture you’ll find in authentic fan qie chao dan.

 STEP 6.
-Return the scrambled eggs to the wok and stir to combine.
-Let the eggs soak up the rich tomato flavor (Image 11).
-Add minced leeks (Image 12) and stir-fry for a few more seconds.
+Return the scrambled eggs to the wok and gently fold them into the tomato sauce (Image 11).
+Let the eggs soak up the rich, tangy flavor.
+Add minced scallions (Image 12) and stir-fry for a few seconds just until fragrant.

-Transfer to a serving plate and garnish with fresh coriander or extra leeks.
-Serve hot with steamed rice for a cozy, homestyle Chinese egg dish experience.
+Transfer to a serving plate and garnish with extra scallions or fresh coriander.
+Serve hot with steamed rice for a cozy, homestyle Chinese egg dish.

 Pro Tips